The Spin $L$-function on $\mathrm{GSp}_6$ for Siegel modular forms: Introduction

 \subsection{Layout of paper}

 The contents of the paper is as follows.
 In section \ref{sec:Freud} we review the Freudenthal construction.
+In section \ref{AIT}, we review and slightly extend the results of \cite{gL} that relate ternary quadratic forms and quaternion orders.
+In section \ref{sec:dirichlet}, we recall \cite[Theorem 3]{evdokimov} of Evdokimov, and combine this result with the work of section \ref{AIT} to obtain a Dirichlet series for the Spin $L$-function.
 We define the global Rankin-Selberg integral and unfold it in section \ref{sec:Global}.
 In section \ref{unram} we evaluate the unfolded integral in terms of $\Lambda(\pi,Spin,s)$.
 We give some results on the group $\GG(\A)$ and analyze the normalized Eisenstein series $E_{2r}^*(g,s)$ in section \ref{Eisenstein}.
-In Appendix \ref{AIT}, we discuss the relation between quaternion orders and ternary quadratic forms.
+The group $\GG$ is closely related to a classical group $\GU_6(B)$.
+In Appendix \ref{GU6} we make this relationship explicit.
 In Appendix \ref{magic} we briefly discuss the magic triangle of Deligne and Gross and its connection to some Rankin-Selberg integrals.